Yarn Types {Everything You Need To Know!}

 Many yarns include a touch of cashmere for softness, but few contain large quantities.

-Silk
+Silk Yarn

-Silk comes in many vibrant colours.
+Silk comes in many vibrant colors.

-As well as pure silk yarns, alpaca yarns and wool/silk mixes are popular choices for shawls and scarves.
+As well as pure silk yarns, alpaca yarns, and wool/silk mixes are popular choices for shawls and scarves.

 Silk is a great choice for light draping garments and will give your project an amazing stitch definition.